Blog Total Locker Service

 Mistake 15: Focusing only on price

-Low-cost decisions can lead to higher long-term costs.
+Low-cost choices can lead to higher long-term costs through wear, maintenance and poor performance.

-How to avoid it: Consider lifecycle value, not just upfront price.
+How to avoid it: Consider long-term value, not just upfront cost.

 Final thoughts